danbev/learning-ai/notes/llama.md

         embd.clear();
 ```
-The first time through `embd` is empty so this will not entered on the first
+The first time through `embd` is empty so this will not be entered on the first
 iteration.
 And notice that embd is always cleared at this point.
 The next if block is the following:
 ```c++